 The Referral Date Confirmation provides an employee the date by which he or she must initiate contact with SSA or DHS to resolve a Tentative Nonconfirmation (TNC).
 Employees have eight federal government workdays from the date of referral to visit SSA or contact DHS.

-After an employee is advised of an SSA Tentative Nonconfirmation (TNC) and has signed the SSA TNC Further Action Notice, the employee is referred to SSA to resolve the TNC.
+After an employee is advised of an SSA Tentative Nonconfirmation (Mismatch) and has signed the SSA mismatch Further Action Notice, the employee is referred to SSA to resolve the mismatch.

-A case result provided by E-Verify which means that the employee information submitted to E-Verify was compared to government records and could not be verified.
+A case result provided by E-Verify which means that the employee information submitted to E-Verify by the employer was compared to government records available to DHS and could not be confirmed.
 This does not necessarily mean that the employee is not authorized to work, or that the information provided was incorrect.
-The employee must visit the Social Security Administration (SSA) and/or contact the U.S. Department of Homeland Security (DHS) to resolve the discrepancy and continue employment.
+The employee must contact the U.S. Department of Homeland Security (DHS) and/or visit the Social Security Administration (SSA) if they choose to resolve the mismatch.

 UEI is a 12-digit alphanumeric identifier that is provided by SAM.gov to all entities who register to do business with the federal government.
 Learn more about the UEI.